Naturalist Intern Program

 - Complete an evaluation of the Naturalist Internship Program

 Normal work days are 8:30 AM to 4:45 PM Monday through Friday.
 Some weekend and evening work is required with compensatory time off.
 Depending on availability, each center may provide housing, with a fully-equipped kitchen, furnished living room, and private bedroom.
-Interns receive a stipend of $300 per week.
+Interns receive a stipend of approximately $330 per week.
+Check with each center individually for exact living arrangements and exact amount of the weekly stipend.

 For Additional Information and to Apply